About me

 Marketing know-how

-My consultancy, Make It Profound, brings together my years of marketing experience to help inspired enterprises stand out.
+The consultancy, Make It Profound, brings together my years of marketing experience to help inspired enterprises stand out.

 For 20 years, I have also supported the marketing and communications of virtuosso violinist, Yi-Jia Susanne Hou, with a documentary shot in Shanghai, marketing films, UK publicity campaigns and a website.
 We’re about to publish a cinematic film series about her performance of Paganini - the most difficult violin music ever written.